-In January 2023, we announced the deprioritization of our IgAN program.
+In January 2023, the Company announced the deprioritization of its IgAN program and all IgAN clinical development activities were discontinued in 2023.
 IgAN is the leading cause of chronic glomerulonephritis, a state of inflammation producing damage to the filtering part of the kidney.
 Disease manifestation and clinical presentation involves renal dysfunction characterized by proteinuria with a slow relentless course.
 Approximately 30%-40% of persons living with IgAN ultimately reach end stage renal disease (ESRD).
 The standard of care for ESRD is dialysis or kidney transplant, which represents a significant economic burden as well as a major impact on a patient's quality of life.
 With an estimated prevalence of approximately 150,000 persons in the United States, IgAN is one of the most common autoimmune glomerulonephropathies.
 In the United States, oral budesonide Tarpeyo was approved for use in IgAN by the FDA in December 2021 and Kinpeygo received conditional approval by the European Medicines Agency ("EMA") in July 2022.